wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 The PowerAuth SDK for iOS is using the [WatchConnectivity framework](https://developer.apple.com/documentation/watchconnectivity) to achieve data synchronization between iPhone and Apple Watch devices.
 If you're not familiar with this framework, take a look at least at [WCSession](https://developer.apple.com/documentation/watchconnectivity/wcsession) and [WCSessionDelegate](https://developer.apple.com/documentation/watchconnectivity/wcsessiondelegate) interfaces before you start.

 The PowerAuth SDK doesn't manage the state of the `WCSession` and it doesn't set the delegate to the session's singleton instance.
 It's up to you to properly configure and activate the default session, but the application has to cooperate with PowerAuth SDK to process the messages received from the counterpart device.
-To do this, PowerAuth SDKs on both sides are providing `PA2WCSessionManager` class which can help you process all incoming messages.
+To do this, PowerAuth SDKs on both sides are providing `PowerAuthWCSessionManager` class which can help you process all incoming messages.
 Here's an example, how you can implement simple `SessionManager` for IOS:

 ```swift
 import Foundation